 Freedom of speech applies to everyone, so work things out with your team amicably instead of silencing them or pressuring an individual to leave the organization because they questioned your actions.
 You may be tempted to even cover up such matters by making up an emotional drama with petty excuses to deviate from addressing actual problems and to portray yourself as an innocent victim, but you can’t fool everyone (including your bosses) forever.
 And that is certainly not a trait of a good, level-headed and grounded leader.

 Thinking Styles and their Consequences

-If you really think hard about it, as cunning as you may think you are, it’s really not worth it.
-You will eventually be exposed for who you really are.
-Worst still, lose your job and end up in jail.
-And you certainly don’t want to get abducted, tortured and murdered by some revengeful current or former staff.
+If you really think hard about it, as cunning as you may think you are in fooling and taking advantage of people, it’s really not worth it.
+You will eventually be exposed for who you really are, and all your claims to be “transparent,” and whatnot will prove otherwise.
+Worst still, you may lose your job and end up in jail.
+And you certainly don’t want to get abducted, tortured, and murdered by some psychotic revengeful staff.

 Just like Isaac Newton’s Third Law of Motion in the world of physics states, “For every action, there is an equal (in size) and opposite (in direction) reaction” — so does your thinking style that governs your action which you give out, and the reaction you get back in return.
 Therefore, it is crucial that you take Adam Grant’s advice: “One of the clearest signs of learning is rethinking your assumptions and revising your opinions”.

 Cult leaders are even more dangerous when they possess dark empathy.
 Dark empathy is related to narcissism as a part of the “dark triad” — the malevolent personality types of narcissism, Machiavellianism, and psychopathy.

 Leaders.com states, “unlike narcissists, who are traditionally known for being very low in empathy, dark empaths have a high ability to cognitively empathize—for their personal gain.”